CJ Payawal

-Calvin Justus Payawal (born June 2, 1997) is a Filipino-American professional basketball player who last played for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
+Calvin Justus Payawal (born June 2, 1997) is a Filipino-American professional basketball player for the Cebu Greats of the Maharlika Pilipinas Basketball League (MPBL).

 Born in Gurnee, Illinois, Payawal played for four different schools throughout his college career, beginning at Des Moines Area Community College and culminating at the University of the East.

 Payawal made his professional debut in 2024 when he joined the Valenzuela Classic of the Maharlika Pilipinas Basketball League (MPBL) before getting drafted by the Phoenix Fuel Masters in the PBA season 49 draft.
 However, he didn't suit up for Phoenix, instead signing a deal with the TNT Tropang Giga.

 College career

 Payawal began his college career with the Des Moines Area Community College (DMACC) Bears in 2015 as a redshirt, where he played for two seasons before transferring to the University of Illinois Springfield in 2017, playing for the Prairie Stars for another two seasons.
 For his senior year in 2019, he played for the St. Xavier Cougars.

 In 2020, Payawal joined the University of the East (UE) Red Warriors after he was recruited by coach Jack Santiago.
 He played his one-and-done year with UE in UAAP Season 85 in 2022.